-Turning the Tide is a programme of Quakers in Britain.
+Turning the Tide is a programme of Quakers in Britain (offsite link).
 Quakerism is an active, open, and non-judgmental faith, and it guides everything we do.

 We take a radical approach to learning.
 We’re not experts or ‘teachers’; we see our role as supporting groups to find their own creative solutions.